Albany Park, Chicago

-Albany Park (/ˈɔːlbəni/ AWL-bə-nee) is one of 77 well-defined community areas of Chicago, Illinois, United States.
-Located on the Northwest Side of the City of Chicago with the North Branch of the Chicago River forming its east and north boundaries, it includes the ethnically diverse Albany Park neighborhood, with one of the highest percentages of foreign-born residents of any Chicago neighborhood.
+Albany Park (/ˈɔːlbəni/ AWL-bə-nee) is one of the 77 community areas of Chicago in Illinois, United States.
+Located on the Northwest Side of Chicago with the North Branch of the Chicago River forming its east and north boundaries, it includes the ethnically diverse Albany Park neighborhood, with one of the highest percentages of foreign-born residents of any Chicago neighborhood.

 Although the majority of those foreign-born residents are from Latin America, mostly from Mexico (especially from the state of Michoacán), Guatemala, and Ecuador, substantial numbers are from the Philippines, India, Korea, Cambodia, Somalia, Serbia, Croatia, Bosnia, Romania, Pakistan and the Middle East (especially Iraq, Iran, and Lebanon).
 Over 40 different languages are spoken in its public schools.

 Due to the diverse population and immigrant population attraction, the population of the neighborhood increased by 16.5% during the 1990s.

 History

 The area was settled in 1893 when several investors purchased land in the area as areas closer to downtown became more heavily populated.
 DeLancy Louderback from Albany, New York was one of the investors and chose the name.

 The developers added electric streetcars in 1896 and the Northwestern Elevated Railroad extended the Ravenswood branch to the Kimball terminal on December 14, 1907.
 This led to a building boom in the area.
 At this point in development, the north branch of the Chicago River meandered greatly, and therefore the Chicago Sanitary District straightened the river.
 This expanded and defined property lines and sewage in Albany Park.

 Intersection of Lawrence Avenue and Kedzie Avenue in 1915.

 By 1930, the population of the neighborhood reached 55,000, and many schools, religious institutions, and parks opened.
 Haugan Elementary School became the biggest elementary school in the city and Roosevelt High School's overcrowding led to Von Steuben Elementary being converted into a high school.
 Residents began moving to northern suburbs after World War II and the population declined quickly, leaving many stores uninhabited and properties empty.
 It wasn't until the 1970s, when a new immigration wave from Asia (mainly Korea) and Central America began to increase the population again.
 Today, Albany Park is the most diverse neighborhood in the city, and one of the most diverse in the entire country.